Small Grants for UK Charities

 UK Grants for Small Charities

-Each wind farm has a community fund to spend on improvements in the local area.
+Most wind farms have a community fund to spend on improvements in the local area.
 Your project has to be within a few miles of a farm but that means competition is limited, plus the amounts can be substantial for a small charity and we've found 100+ in England, Scotland and Wales so far (including offshore farm funds), so we created a web page for them.

 Regional Grants for Small Charities - England & Wales